lightning/bolts/03-transactions.md

 ### Fee Payment

-Base commimtment transaction fees will be extracted from the funder's amount, or if that is insufficient, will use the entire amount of the funder's output.
+Base commitment transaction fees will be extracted from the funder's amount, or if that is insufficient, will use the entire amount of the funder's output.

 Note that if once fee amount is subtracted from the to-funder output, that output may be below `dust-limit-satoshis` and thus also